splunk/observability-workshop/docs/module6/hotrod.md

 ---

 ### 1. Create an instance running Kubernetes

-This is already documented in [Deploying the Smart Agent in Kubernetes (K3s)](https://signalfx.github.io/app-dev-workshop/module3/k3s/).
+The setup part is already documented in the [Preparation section](https://signalfx.github.io/app-dev-workshop/module3/prep/) & [Install k3s section](https://signalfx.github.io/app-dev-workshop/module3/k3s/).

-You can reuse your current running instance, or start fresh.
+You can reuse your current running instance, or start fresh (If you start fresh, please run both sections before continuing).

 ---